kubevirt/kubevirt.github.io/_posts/2020-07-20-Minikube_KubeVirt_Addon.md

 ---

 ## Deploying KubeVirt has just gotten easier!
-With the latest release of minikube we can now deploy KubeVirt with a one-liner.
+With the latest release (v1.12) of [minikube](https://minikube.sigs.k8s.io/docs/) we can now deploy KubeVirt with a one-liner.

 ## Deploy minikube